amadeus/python-impact/README.md

 With this server all you need to do is change the settings port and you could even run many servers simultaneously.

-Oh and technically I didn't build it, I forced a super talented friend of mine [Armon](http://github.com/armon) to hack this together for me.
+Oh and technically I didn't build it, I tortured a super newb friend of mine [Armon](http://github.com/armon) to hack this together for me.

 ## Caveats